-(c) No one may wear a hat or be barefoot in the courtroom.
-Witnesses and spectators must appear neat and clean, within the limits of propriety.
-The court will make allowances for those who must appear in work clothes and for those whose attire is dictated by their religion.
+The bailiff shall open each session of court with an appropriate recitation and order, such as the following:

-Male attorneys and clerks of court must wear coats and ties in the courtroom.
-Female attorneys and clerks of court must wear a comparable level of attire.
+"Oyez, Oyez, Oyez, Section (or Division), the Honorable Judicial District Court (or other court) of the State of Louisiana, in and for the Parish of, is now in session.
+The Honorable Judge presiding.
+Order and silence are commanded.
+God save the State and this Honorable Court.

-(d) No one is allowed inside the rail except for attorneys, litigants, officers of the court, and anyone else that the court specifically authorizes.
+The bailiff shall direct all persons in the courtroom when they are to rise; in accordance with the directions of the court.

-- (e) A judge should prohibit broadcasting, televising, recording or taking photographs in the courtroom and areas immediately adjacent thereto at least during sessions of court or recesses between sessions.
-See Code of Judicial Conduct Canon 3A(9). - (f) A judge may prohibit the use of electronic transmitters, receivers, entertainment devices such as cellular telephones, beepers, computer disc players, etc., in a courtroom.
+Rule 6.1 General Courtroom Conduct

+- (a) No person may engage in any conduct that would be disruptive to the business of the court, including the following: - (1) Using tobacco in any form at any time. - (2) Reading newspapers while court is in session. - (3) Displaying any political advertisement of any nature. - (b) Attorneys, as officers of the court, mustshall help to maintain the dignity of the court.
+Male attorneys and clerks of court mustshall wear coats and ties in the courtroom.
+Female attorneys and clerks of court mustshall wear a comparable level of attire. - (c) No one may wear a hat or be barefoot in the courtroom.
+Witnesses and spectators mustshall appear neat and clean, within the limits of propriety.
+The court will make allowances for those who mustshall appear in work clothes and for those whose attire is dictated by their religion. - (d) No one is allowed inside the rail except for attorneys, litigants, officers of the court, and anyone else that the court specifically authorizes. - (e) A judge should prohibit broadcasting, televising, recording, or the taking of photographs in the courtroom and areas immediately adjacent thereto, at least during sessions of court or recesses between sessions.
+See Code of Judicial Conduct Canon 3A(9). - (f) A judge may prohibit the use of electronic transmitters, receivers, and entertainment devices such as cellular telephones, beepers, computer disc players, etc., in a courtroom.
 Adopted April 1, 2002, effective April 1, 2002; amended June 2, 2003, effective July 1, 2003.